FizzaAbid/PairFinance/README.md

 3. Find the total distance covered for each device per hour Final results should be written to Mysql

-## Running the docker

-To get started run ``` docker-compose up ``` in root directory.
-It will create the PostgresSQL database and start generating the data.
-It will create an empty MySQL database.
-It will launch the analytics.py script.

 ## How to Run the Project?
 1. cd into the folder 'Data Engineer Task' where docker-compose.yml is present
 2. Open docker desktop and run 'docker compose up'